GMP Standard Operating Procedures (SOP)

 Laboratory Investigation for Atypical and OOS Results

 This procedure applies to all microbiological testing used to support product release.
 This includes non-sterile and sterile in-process testing, finished product testing, and biological assays like endotoxin testing.
 This procedure also applies to water testing and disinfectant testing OOS results.
-Where confirmation of a valid OOS result leads to a more detailed investigation of the manufacturing process or environment, the laboratory investigation form (Form 690) should be attached to the investigation report.
+Where confirmation of a valid OOS result leads to a more detailed investigation of the manufacturing process or environment, the laboratory investigation form (Form 690) should be attached to the report.

 IPA Contamination Testing Procedure